Publications (Public Reports)

 In accordance with the Governmental Accounting Standards Board (GASB) Statement No. 35, Basic Financial Statements and Management's Discussion and Analysis for Public Colleges and Universities establishes the financial statement presentation for the College and provides a comprehensive, entity-wide perspective of the College's assets, liabilities, net assets, revenues, expenses, changes in net assets, and cash flow.

 The College is a special-purpose government engaged only in business-type activities.
 Accordingly, the College's financial statements have been presented during the economic resources measurement focus and the accrual basis of accounting.
-Under the accrual basis, revenues are recognized when earned, and expenses are recorded when obligation has been incurred.
+Under the accrual basis, revenues are recognized when earned, and expenses are recorded when the obligation has been incurred.

 5th Board of Trustees Assessment Report, Fall 2013